Literature: What Were They Thinking The 100 Dumbest Events In Television History

 - Executive Meddling: Referenced in entry 23, on FOX After Breakfast "A gaggle of new producers micromanaged every aspect of the show, certain they knew what worked on the network better than the original cast and creative team."

-- Jumping the Shark: Invoked.
-Twin Peaks' second season is cited as an example in entry 34.
+- Jumping the Shark: Twin Peaks' second season is cited as an example in entry 34.
 Interestingly, the trope-naming Happy Days episode doesn't make the list.

 - Network Decay: Examples are cited for AMC and Nick At Nite.